apprenticeharper/DeDRM_tools/FAQs.md

 Apple regularly change the details of their DRM and so the tools in the main tools archive will not work with these ebooks.
 Apple’s Fairplay DRM scheme can be removed using Requiem if the appropriate version of iTunes can still be installed and used.
 See the post Apple and ebooks: iBookstore DRM and how to remove it at Apprentice Alf's blog for more details.

 ## I’ve got the tools archive and I’ve read all the FAQs but I still can’t install the tools and/or the DRM removal doesn’t work
-* Read the `ReadMe_First.txt` file in the top level of the tools archive
+* Read the `ReadMe_Overview.txt` file in the top level of the tools archive
-* Read the ReadMe file in the folder of the tools you want to use.
+* Read the ReadMe file for the tool you want to use.
 * If you still can’t remove the DRM, ask in the comments section of Apprentice Alf's blog or create a new issue at Apprentice Harper's github repository, reporting the error as precisely as you can, what platform you use, what tool you have tried, what errors you get, and what versions you are using.
 If the problem happens when running one of the tools, post a log (see previous questions on how to do this).

 ## Who wrote these scripts?